smart-data-lake/getting-started/presentation/lecture_notes.md

     + instantiating state variables
     + see also [getting-started example](https://smartdatalake.ch/docs/getting-started/part-3/incremental-mode)

-These Requirements are already met.
+These Requirements are already met. &#10004;

+## Execution Modes
+for Actions there are different execution modes, including various incremental modes, e.g.:
+* `SparkStreamingMode`
+  - single action streaming
+    + action -> executionMode -> SparkStreamingMode
+* see other execution modes ... explore Schema Viewer and explore the SDL code
+  - PartitionDiffMode, FailNoPartitionValuesMode, ...

+Here we use `DataObjectStateIncrementalMode`:
 * To enable stateIncremental we need to change the action `download-deduplicate-departures` and set these parameters of the DeduplicateAction:
   ```
     executionMode = { type = DataObjectStateIncrementalMode }